pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 1.2 Partitioning the graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-GLT adopts an edge-cut approach to partition the graph topology (nodes and edges),
+GLT adopts an edge-cut approach to partition the graph topology (nodes and edges).
-features of nodes and edges are partitioned according to the topology partitioning
-results, and are stored together with each graph topology partition.
+Features of nodes and edges are partitioned according to the topology partitioning results and are stored together with each graph topology partition.
-The mapping information from graph nodes and edges to partition IDs are also
+The mapping information from graph nodes and edges to partition IDs is also saved.
-saved.
 In general, the process of partitioning can be summarized into three steps:

 -
   (1) Run a partitioning algorithm to assign nodes to partitions.

 -
   (2) Construct the graph structure based on the node assignment for each partition.

 -
   (3) Split the node features and edge features based on the partitioning results.

-GLT implements a simple `graphlearn_torch.partition.RandomPartitioner <graphlearn_torch.partition.random_partitioner.RandomPartitioner>`__
-to partition graph data randomly and evenly:
+GLT implements a simple `graphlearn_torch.partition.RandomPartitioner <graphlearn_torch.partition.random_partitioner.RandomPartitioner>`__ to partition graph data randomly and evenly:

 .. code-block:: python